Keepercal/self-sufficient-cat-agent/README.md

 `python -m pip install ./ml-agents-` <br>
 `python -m pip install ./ml-agents` <br>

+After running these commands, run `mlagents-learn --help` to verify if everything is correctly installed.

 ## Project config file

 There is a YAML file called `dsp_config.yaml` within the `AdditionalFiles` folder of the project clone.
 Copy this file and place it in `/mlagents/config/`

+# Running the project

+Make sure that the project is open within the Unity editor.
+If nothing appears when opening the editor, open Assets/Scenes/TrainingScene2.
+You should see a number of GameObjects appear in the hierarchy as well as all the GameObjects within the scene.

+Once this is loaded, cd to the ml-agents repo (the one that was cloned earlier) and run the following command:

+`mlagents-learn config.dsp_config.yaml" --run-id==Cat-Agent-Run-1"

+Note that the name of the `run-id` can be changed to whatever you desire.

+After running this command, head back to the Unity editor.
+Press the play button at the top and the agent will begin training.